matthias-reis/aithir.de/_content/posts/2025/2025-05-02-federated-social-networks.md

 The general setup consists of the following acting entities:

-- `PDS`es (Personal Data Servers) host the content that is being shared, your posts, images, interactions etc. together with their rich metadata
+- `PDS`es (Personal Data Servers) host the content that is being shared, your posts, images, interactions etc. together with their rich metadata.
 - `Repo` s are quite similar to git repositories.
 A PDS hosts a repo for every user on that instance.
 They hold the emitted data of the user in an always consistent way.
 They are portable, i.e transferrable to other PDSes.
-- `Relay`s collect and bundle information from all the PDSes and expose a huge single point of truth stream of data called `Firehose`
+- `Relay`s collect and bundle information from all the PDSes and expose a huge single-point-of-truth stream of data called `Firehose`
 - `Labeler` s are the moderation entity (marking NSFW, handling complaints etc.).
 They consume the firehose and expose additional metadata for the posts.
   What’s important is, that the original content is never being altered except by the owners themselves.
-Therefore Labelers emit additional datasets that can be included in the frontends.
+Therefore Labelers emit additional datasets that can be included in the frontends/App Views.
 - `Feed Generator`s are also consuming all information from the firehose.
 They are filtering incoming information, curate it, bring it in order and expose just a set of IDs - nothing more.
 - `App View`s are the frontend applications.
-They usually consume the information of feeds, enrich the data - e.g. resolve the information behind the id and display a feed and all the other domains like profiles as you would expect from a social network.
+They usually consume the information of feeds, enrich the data - e.g. resolve the information behind the id from the Feed Generators and display that feed and all the other view domains like profiles as you would expect from a social network.

 One key design principle seems to be that abstraction layers are created in front of everything.
 On top of a PDS, there is a Relay, for example.
 But this is